emmt/EasyFITS.jl/docs/src/images.md

 both warrant that `arr` will be a 2-dimensional image with pixels of type `Float32`.

-Call [`read!`](@ref) to overwrite the elements of an existing array with the contents of the FITS image extension.
+Call [`read!`](@ref) to overwrite the elements of an existing array with the contents of the FITS image HDU.
 For example:

 ``` julia
 read!(arr, hdu)